uucidl/pre.uumu/README.md

-Implementing Per Vognsen's Mu API
+# Per Vognsen's Mu API

 Per Vognsen designed the [Mu API](xxxx_mu.h) as an alternative to libraries like SDL, SML.
 I find myself agreeing with many of its design decisions.

 He documented it at:
-- @url: https://gist.github.com/pervognsen/6a67966c5dc4247a0021b95c8d0a7b72 (code as of the stream 2)
+- (code as of the stream 2) @url: https://gist.github.com/pervognsen/6a67966c5dc4247a0021b95c8d0a7b72
 - @url: https://www.youtube.com/watch?v=NG_mUhc8LRw
 - @url: https://www.youtube.com/watch?v=pAIdfsT7-EU

+## Goals and pinciples

 His goals:
 - minimal platform layer for multimedia apps (in terms of binary/source size)